JanaRubiano/Repo-6/README.md

 9. Research what pip is in python and how it works.

+    PIP is a package manager for python modules or packages.
+The PIP install package command looks for the package that was asked for in PyPi and installs it.
+PyPi is     the Python Package Index, which is an online repository for public packages.

 10. Make a list of popular python modules that can be installed with pip and how to install them.

+    Those are some of the most popular python libraries:

+    - TensorFlow
+    - Scikit-Learn
+    - Numpy
+    - Keras
+    - PyTorch
+    - LightGBM
+    - Eli5
+    - SciPy
+    - Theano
+    - Pandas

+    To install a package on windows type the following:
+    ```bash
+    pip install Numpy # Or any other package.
+    ```

+    To install a package on Linux type:
+    ```bash
+    Not finishes jet SciPy  # Or any other package.
+    ```